 What Foods Cause Acne?

-There isn’t just one food that causes acne.
+Many people would like to know which foods cause acne, but there isn’t just one food that causes acne.
 Any food allergy is capable of causing acne.
-However, the most common cause of acne that I see in my practice is dairy products.
+One of the more common cause of acne that I see in my practice is dairy products, but gluten and many other food reactions can also result in acne.

 Why Is It So Difficult to Recognize One’s Own Food Allergy?

 This is problematic because of the often delayed nature of food allergies.
 Allergy symptoms may show up hours or even a day later, after a food is well absorbed into your system.
-And acne generally doesn’t come and go quickly enough to be associated with food.
+This is especially true of skin issues.
+Acne generally doesn’t come and go quickly enough to be associated with food.
 This difficulty is compounded by the fact that certain foods, such as dairy and wheat, are so prevalent in our diet that many people eat them nearly every day.
-Therefore connecting your symptoms with your eating habits is often nearly impossible.
+Therefore connecting your symptoms with your eating habits is nearly impossible.

 What Causes a Food Allergy?